Ryanfsdf/neat-beats/README.md

 Place a music folder in the file directory as pymfile.py and execute the python file.
 This will give you a list of commands of what you would like to do.
 Type in your commands and let it do the rest!

 UPCOMING:
--include support for more music files (Currently supports m4a,mp3,flac) \n -make it more user friendly (Maybe a GUI) \n
+-include support for more music files (Currently supports m4a,mp3,flac) -make it more user friendly (Maybe a GUI)
 -more options such as organizing by artist name, etc.